 ► Discover how to participate, visit the contest webpage: Contest Sunday Photo

-Lastly, from 20 November 2020, it will be possible to find in this page the link to follow in streaming the conference “Linee di Energia.
+Lastly, on 20 November 2020 it took place the conference “Linee di Energia.
 Produzione, conservazione e trasmissione dell’arte italiana del ‘900” (Energy Lines.
 Production, conservation and transmission of 20th century Italian art; scientific committee composed of Francesco Tedeschi, Sara Abram, Antonio Rava and chaired by Giorgio Bonsanti; Italian language).
-The event will take place on the occasion of the reports publication of the first three editions of the conference “Linee di Energia”, an initiative promoted by Intesa Sanpaolo, Fondazione Centro Conservazione e Restauro ‘La Venaria Reale’ and Associazione IGIIC – Gruppo Italiano International Institute for Conservation.
+The event took place on the occasion of the reports publication of the first three editions of the conference “Linee di Energia”, an initiative promoted by Intesa Sanpaolo, Fondazione Centro Conservazione e Restauro ‘La Venaria Reale’ and Associazione IGIIC – Gruppo Italiano International Institute for Conservation.

 ► To see the conference (held in Italian), follow this link: Linee di Energia